thegworld/gtx-browser/components/cast_receiver/README.md

 # Introduction

-This component provides the shared Cast receiver implementation that is used by various embedders throughout Chromium.
+This component provides the shared Cast receiver implementation that is used by various embedders throughout GTx Browser.
 It is planned to be used for WebEngine, Chromecast hardware, and others.

 # Usage

-The specifics of integrating this component with an existing Chromium embedder are described below.
+The specifics of integrating this component with an existing GTx Browser embedder are described below.
 The canonical implementation of this component can be found at [`//chromecast/cast_core`](https://source.chromium.org/chromium/chromium/src/+/main:chromecast/cast_core/).